Few fish have the ability to bewitch anglers like rainbow trout.

 Luckily, this lake is more than just a novelty.
 It truly is an incredible trout fishery.

-Trout season really heats up around Memorial Day.
+Trout season really heats up around the Memorial Day weekend opener.

 When trout are in relatively shallow water in late spring and early summer, shore fishermen use nightcrawlers and PowerBait under a slip float.